yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/node-actions.md

 ## Interaction with other operations

-If there is a node in any of the in-transit states of `Stopped`, `Removed` or `Decommissioned` in the universe, we disallow [edit operations](../edit-universe/) and [rolling upgrade operations](../upgrade-universe/).
+If there is a node in any of the in-transit states of `Stopped`, `Removed` or `Decommissioned` in the universe, you disallow [edit operations](../edit-universe/) and [rolling upgrade operations](../upgrade-universe/).
 These operations are allowed once such a node comes out of that in-transit state.